 Responsible pet ownership: changing the look of the family dynamic

 Responsible pet ownership means having the ability to take the necessary time to play and care for our pets.
-Additionally, it means having a schedule that allows time to be there for those first moments.
-As well as working together as a family to adjust to new life moments and adapting to schedules and routines.
-Certainly, by looking at what it means to be financially responsible as a pet owner, you can better take care of your pets for the lifetime.
+Also, it means having a schedule that allows time to be there for those first moments.
+More importantly, it may mean working together as a family to adjust to new life moments and adapting to schedules and routines.